0xBollo/Tutorials/Kotlin/Cheat Sheets/01 - Basics/06 - Conditions.md

 value of the branch.
 The `when` expression can be used with or without a subject.

 ### With Subject
-If an argument is supplied, `when` matches it against the branches.
+If a subject is supplied, all branch conditions are evaluated in relation to it.
 You can use arbitrary expressions (not only constants) as branch conditions.

 ```kotlin
 val name = when (number) {